-Embarking on this trip, my 19 year-old self was a peculiar combination of brave and naive, neither of which I recognized at the time.
+Embarking on this trip, my 19-year-old self was a peculiar combination of brave and naive, neither of which I recognized at the time.
 I was prepared, I thought.
-I had memorized all the usual travel scams, and read countless stories about keeping safe when travelling alone.
+I had memorized all the usual travel scams and read countless stories about keeping safe when traveling alone.
 I felt ready, knowledgeable, and invincible.

 When I was partying in Florence and Santorini, I felt a sense of safety that I rarely felt in my own city.
 I trusted the backpackers I surrounded myself with, was conscious of my liquor intake, and wore my money belt like a tattoo.
 But by the second month of my trip, I had arrived in Athens and quickly realized that I was in fact, not invincible.

-I arrived in Athens by ferry at three in morning.
+I arrived in Athens by ferry at three in the morning.
 This was the fall of 2011, and Greece was knee-deep in a debt crisis.
 That meant public services like the metro were undependable, and I was forced to take a cab from the docks.
 My naivety became apparent when I told the cab driver the name of my hostel, and his response was nothing but a blank stare.
-Nineteen year-old me expected GPS systems in cabs in Europe, just like in Canada.
-No iPhone or map on hand, the cab driver phoned his eight year old daughter and handed me the phone.
+Nineteen-year-old me expected GPS systems in cabs in Europe, just like in Canada.
+No iPhone or map on hand, the cab driver phoned his eight-year-old daughter and handed me the phone.
 Confused and lost, I talked to his daughter for a few minutes until I realized it was a losing battle.
 There was no way I was going to find this hostel.

-If you’re a fan of salty, buttery, finger-licking meals, then this savoury french toast recipe is for you.
-Sourdough bread is used to add some tang to a strong palate of creamy, buttery flavours.
+If you’re a fan of salty, buttery, finger-licking meals, then this savory french toast recipe is for you.
+Sourdough bread is used to add some tang to a strong palate of creamy, buttery flavors.
 If you’ve never tried cambozola cheese and are nervous about delving into the stinky cheese club, don’t worry!
 This creamy combination of triple cream cheese and gorgonzola is more butter than bite.
 It’s a very approachable introduction to blue cheese.
-This savoury french toast could also be made ahead and reheated in the microwave.
+This savory french toast could also be made ahead and reheated in the microwave.
 Just be sure to cut the avocados fresh.
 Enjoy

 5.0 from 4 reviews Print Savoury French Toast with Cambozola and Avocado Author: Palette Dining Prep time: 5 mins Cook time: 15 mins Total time: 20 mins Yield: serves 6 Ingredients